datatogether/website/content/posts/01_knowledge_commons.md

 Knowledge deficit is not the same as a skills deficit.
 Can we teach the minimum skills?

 **LIZ**: "Expert" cultures tend to self-select, self-promote, and stay homogeneous.
 This is something I'd like to explore more.
-I was recently reading about how programming languages are generated from certain cultures, genders, neurotypes– and it doesn't have to be that way.
+I was reading about how programming languages are generated from certain cultures, genders, neurotypes– and it doesn't have to be that way.

 **MATT**: The trouble with "doesn't have to be that way" is that the world is big, and it's hard to keep it from organizing in on itself.
 I would like us to shape provisional signposts on how to organize ourselves.
 From these readings, it seems like you can engineer the success of a commons, to some extent.